-Carving juniper wood is a beautiful hobby, and with a bit of time and perseverance, anyone can learn to do it.
-Take the time to learn the essential tools and techniques and by following the steps.
-You can carve small objects like bowls, plaques, etc. These are the things I’ve learned for years, and I hope they will be helpful for you.
+Carving juniper wood is a beautiful hobby that anyone can learn with a little time and perseverance.
+Take the time to learn the essential tools and techniques by following the steps.
+You can carve small objects like bowls, plaques, etc. These are the things I have learned over the years, and I hope they are helpful to you.

 What is juniper wood?

 Juniper Wood comes in almost 70 species, and it belongs to the cypress family.
-It is popular in the Northern hemisphere, and it is an ornamental tree and a rot-resistant wood type.
+It is popular in the Northern hemisphere as an ornamental tree and a rot-resistant wood type.

-It comes with the performance of pressure-treated wood without the chemicals, and it is cost-comparative with redwood and cedar.
-Above all, it lasts longer than both, and it performs better in retaining walls, garden boxes, fencing, decking, or siding.
+It comes with the performance of pressure-treated wood without chemicals and is cost-comparative with redwood and cedar.
+Above all, it lasts longer than both and performs better in retaining walls, garden boxes, fencing, decking, or siding.

 Using a chainsaw to carve juniper wood